You’ve just pulled into your driveway after a trip to the grocery store. Now, you have a decision to make: will you…

-Consolidation can take place after procurement or as part of the fulfillment process.
+Consolidation can take place after procurement or as part of the fulfilment process.

-If you have multiple suppliers in the same area, you can use a consolidation warehouse to ship all products bound for the same place (be it a retail location, fulfillment center, or even end customer) more cost-effectively.
+If you have multiple suppliers in the same area, you can use a consolidation warehouse to ship all products bound for the same place (be it a retail location, fulfilment centre, or even end customer) more cost-effectively.

-Consolidation can also occur at the end of the fulfillment process, by collecting finished orders ready for end customers into larger freight shipments.
+Consolidation can also occur at the end of the fulfilment process, by collecting finished orders ready for end customers into larger freight shipments.